 Then your income is sustainable if your contract is still valid for a minimum of 6 months.
 And in the 12 months before your application you have received a salary of at least the required amount.
-You do not have to have earned the required amount every month, but your income for the whole year should be enough: 12 x the required amount.
+You do not have to have earned the required amount every month, but your average income per month throughout the year should at least equal the required amount per month.

-But in those 12 months you may not have received unemployment benefits or a benefit for long-term illness.
-You also may not have received any [public funds].
+You may count received unemployment benefits or a benefit for long-term illness as income.
+But you may not have received any [public funds].

-Did you receive unemployment benefits or benefits for long-term illness?
+Is your contract valid for less than 6 months?
 Or do you have a flexible contract?
 Then the IND will look at your income of the last 3 years.

 You have to show that you receive your income for the duration of your stay in the Netherlands.
 For example: your residence permit is (still) valid for 6 months.
 You have to show that you will receive your income during those 6 months.